-Loading requires a PC/AT-compatible computer running Windows 98SE/Me, Windows 2000 Professional, Windows XP Home/Professional, or Windows Vista.
+Loading requires a PC/AT-compatible computer running Windows 2000 or later.

 Caution: During loading, never turn off your PC or the machine, unplug the USB interface cable, interrupt loading or load invalid data.
 If you do so, loading will fail, causing the PCB to be unusable.
 You will have to replace the main PCB and load programs to a new PCB.